Simson2006/AI-Powerd-Content-Analysis-and-Recomendation/README.md

 This competition was a great platform to challenge myself and apply the concepts I’ve been learning in a real-world, competitive environment.
 The event was structured into three well-designed rounds:

 1. Exploratory Data Analysis (EDA):
-We dove deep into raw data, uncovering patterns, insights, and anomalies to set the foundation for further modeling.
+I dove deep into raw data, uncovering patterns, insights, and anomalies to set the foundation for further modeling.

 2. Machine Learning Model Building:
 In this round, I built predictive models to solve the given problem statement, optimizing performance while ensuring interpretability.